copych/AcidBox/README.md

 Also you will need to upload drum samples to the ESP32 flash (LittleFS).
 To do so follow the instructions: https://github.com/lorol/LITTLEFS#arduino-esp32-littlefs-filesystem-upload-tool

 # What if you don't have an external DAC module (PCM5102)
 You can still compile and run the app, with USE_INTERNAL_DAC option in the config.h.
+BUT sound output is just terrible with internal DAC.
+Stereo 8-bit audio you can get form GPIO25 and GPIO26.
+Probably you can improve it a bit playing with the multipliers in i2s_output() method in general.ino file.

+<b>ATTENTION!
+Built-in DAC works with Arduino ESP32 core 2.0.0, but not with newer versions (cause AFAIK they're still fixing that killing 2.0.1 update), so it may be a problem to get a working PSRAM + Internal DAC app</b>

-In ArduinoIDE select:
+In ArduinoIDE (I used v.1.8.20) select:
 * board: ESP32 Dev Module
 * partition scheme: No OTA (1MB APP/ 3MB SPDIFF)
 * PSRAM: disabled

 Also you will need to upload drum samples to the ESP32 flash (LittleFS).
 To do so follow the instructions: https://github.com/lorol/LITTLEFS#arduino-esp32-littlefs-filesystem-upload-tool

-Sound output is just terrible.
-Stereo 8-bit audio you can get form GPIO25 and GPIO26.
-Probably you can improve it a bit playing with the multipliers in i2s_output() method in general.ino file

 # Functional diagram